 If you have already uploaded a picture of yourself or your business to your account, you’ll notice your icon, or profile picture, in the upper-right corner.

 We’ll cover your YouTube icon more in the section covering YouTube channel art.
+If you are creating this account for your child, learn how to setup YouTube parental controls.

 How to create a YouTube account